-You will be able to sign on your application electronically as well.
+With online filing, you will now be able to pay electronically as well.
+You can can also sign your application electronically.
 At the end of the filing process, you will be provided with a receipt number and an opportunity to save the completed application into a PDF file.
 You may be required to submit additional documents by mail, so please read the form-specific instructions.

 Note that USCIS may add or remove forms from the list - sometimes temporarily.
 In addition, even though most applicants are eligible to e-file, certain restrictions do apply.
 It is thus important that you review the instructions every time you plan to use this service.